 Just like with small children, your older children can eat the same survival foods as you.
 You’ll still want lots of variety, especially if you have picky eaters.

 My main piece of advice about emergency food for older children is try the food first.
 For example, try each of your freeze-dried dinner flavors when you get them.

-Kids can get very upset when their routines change (which will happen in multitude during an emergency).
-A small issue such as not liking the emergency lasagna could set them off.
+Kids can get very upset when their routines change (which will happen a lot during emergencies).
+A minor issue such as not liking the emergency lasagna could set them off.
 Simple things like trying the emergency food beforehand can go a long way to preparing them mentally.

 For older kids, there is no need to pack any extra clothing than you would for yourself.
 However, I would still pack a waterproof suit.
 It can be a lifesaver if the kid slips into a muddy puddle.

 Since older kids will be walking more, you should invest in a good pair of waterproof hiking boots for them.
 For flood preparedness, they’ll also need galoshes in case they need to walk through high water.